isri-aist/jvrc_mj_description/README.md

 JVRC1 model files for MuJoCo

-The package will install the files in this directory so that mc_mujoco automatically picks them up when running with the `HRP5P` robot module.
+The package will install the files in this directory so that [mc_mujoco](https://github.com/rohanpsingh/mc_mujoco) can pick them up automatically.

 Install
 -------